willothy/Letter/readme.md

 <br>
 Use:<br>
 The released version is outdated: I'll update this when there's a release with LLVM working fully.
+For now, it must be run from node.

-Run the compiler using `./letter-rdp -f ./filename.lt` or `./bin/letter.rdp -e "statement"`.<br>
+Run the compiler using `./letter-rdp -f ./filename.lt -i` or `./letter-rdp -e "statement" -i`.<br>
 <br>

 Current flags available: